-If you have not yet bought that perfect lot to build your dream house on, you may want to give some consideration to the following items that could save
+If you have not yet bought that perfect lot to build your dream house on, you may want to give some consideration to the following items that could save you money:

 - Building in a flood zone will cost more.
 When you build a new home in a flood plain, the home has to meet a particular set of building requirements to prevent damage during a hurricane.
 At a minimum, the building has to be elevated above the 100 year Base Flood Elevation (BFE), which means you may have to build up the ground that the house will be constructed on to prevent flooding inside the house.
 You will also have to obtain an elevation certificate, and purchase flood insurance from FEMA each year.